Janumurthy/Interactive-Inbox-App/README.md

 ## Interactive Inbox app
-A ReactJS application which contains a list and a detail view of news articles.
+A ReactJS application which contains an inbox of news articles fetched using News API

 ### Creating a react app with a list and detailed view